lu7did/PixiePico/doc/PixiePico.md

 * Modify the operating frequency from 7 MHz to 28 MHz.
 * Integrate with CPU & command board.

-Some minor modifications are needed while building the Chinese DIY Pixie kit, other versions might vary.
+The modifications to be evaluated  are needed while building the Chinese DIY Pixie kit, other versions might vary.

 ## Components not used